datasciencewithconnie/Data_Science_Interview_Preparation/README.md

 ## python
 **Data Manipulation**: StrataScratch (Pratice solving sql problems in python Pandas DataFrame.
 Great discount if you register with university email )
-**Algorithm**: Leetcode (Start from high frequent easy and median questions, key is not how many you solved but how many you actually understand)
+**Algorithm**: Leetcode (Start from high frequency easy and median questions, key is not how many you solved but how many you actually understand)

 [back to top](#Data_Science_Interview_Preparation)